 Herod and his sons' construction and building programs were of grand scale, which relied heavily on taxes and forced labour from mainly the peasant communities.
-Most of these massive monuments, new towns, cities and temples were dedicated in honour of and homage to their patrons - Greco-Roman Emperors and goddesses, to his families and close friends and even memorials of Herod himself.
-In reality, these constructions were for the benefits of his created elite and associates, but also created employment opportunities for builders and artisans.
+Most of these massive monuments, new towns, cities and temples were dedicated in honour of and homage to their patrons - Greco-Roman Emperors and goddesses, to his families and close friends and even memorials of Herod himself.120 In reality, these constructions were providing military support and this citizenship was shared by the rest of the succeeding Herodian family members, Josephus, War, 1.194, 90-91.